-The Zachariassee in Lippstadt is a relic of the former sand and gravel quarry.
+Stopover in the nature reserve for thousands of migratory birdsThe Zachariassee in Lippstadt is a relic of the former sand and gravel quarry.
 Gravel extraction created a diverse habitat with different water depths and shore zones.
-Many shallow banks, the light-colored beaches and the clean water provide ideal conditions for birdlife.
+The many shallow banks, the light-colored beaches and the clean water provide ideal conditions for birdlife.
 In autumn and winter, the reserve is therefore a popular resting area for numerous migratory birds.
 Visitors can experience the impressive natural spectacle up close from a specially constructed observation hut.

-Between August and October, when the migratory birds begin their journey to warmer climes, the Zachariassee is transformed into a veritable bird arena.
-In addition to numerous species of ducks such as herons, pochards, gadwalls and pintails, small flocks of waders such as sandpipers, ruffs, dunlins and sickle-billed sandpipers, wood sandpipers, green and redshanks can also be observed.
+Diversity of water birds in the Zachariassee Lippstadt nature reserveBetween August and October, when the migratory birds set off on their journey to warmer climes, the Zachariassee is transformed into a veritable bird arena.
+In addition to numerous duck species such as herons, pochards, gadwalls and pintails, small flocks of waders such as common sandpipers, ruffs, dunlins and sickle-billed sandpipers, wood sandpipers, green and redshanks can be observed.
 When the temperatures drop, they are even joined by rare guests such as common and little mergansers, goldeneyes, black-throated and red-necked grebes as well as northern kingfishers and black-throated divers.

 fora successful visit: